EvanJin4840/JavaScript-syntax/event.md

 * change: Fires when the value of an element like <input>, <select>, or <textarea> has been changed.
 * input: Fires immediately whenever the value of an <input> or <textarea> element changes.
 Unlike change, it triggers on every keystroke.

+### Document/Window Events

+* load: Fires on the window object when the entire page and all its resources (images, CSS files, etc.) have finished loading.
+This is often used to run setup code.
+* DOMContentLoaded: Fires when the initial HTML document has been completely loaded and parsed, without waiting for stylesheets and images to finish loading.
+It's often a better choice than load for running scripts that only need the HTML structure.
+* resize: Fires when the browser window is resized.
+* scroll: Fires when the user scrolls up or down the page.